Why is revenue metric important?: And what is revenue metric?

 Is Revenue a Metric or KPI?

 So revenue is a crucial metric for many companies.

-And it is the amount of money a company has generated through selling goods or services.
+It is the amount of money a company has generated through selling goods or services.

-And it is used to measure the success of a business and as an indicator for future revenue.
+It is used to measure the success of a business and as an indicator for future revenue.

 However, revenue is not a key performance indicator (KPI).

 A KPI is anything that helps a business measure its success and identifies areas where they need to improve.